 The Beekeeper's Apprentice

 Fifteen-year-old Mary Russell has just been sent to live with her aunt in Sussex after losing her family in a car accident when she quite literally runs into a middle-aged Sherlock Holmes.
 This historical fiction/literary fiction mash-up with a fierce young heroine at its center is like crack for classic mystery fans.
-King obliged the young detective’s popularity with 17 more Mary Russell novels, the latest of which published this year.
+King obliged the young detective’s popularity with 14 more Mary Russell novels, the latest of which published in 2019.